Master of Arts

 There are thirteen courses of three credits each and a thesis of nine credits.

-Year One: Complete seven courses either over four residential sessions* or via the WEB (online).
+Year One: Complete seven courses or via the WEB (online).

-Year Two: Complete five courses over four residential sessions or online while beginning work on the thesis.
+Year Two: Complete five courses online while beginning work on the thesis.
 Students who anticipate completing the thesis during the second year can apply to participate in Graduation Ceremonies.

 Access to the Internet is required for participation in the program.